B.A. Duke University (2005)

 Ph.D.
 Princeton University (2018)

-My dissertation—The Sensation of Language: Jane Austen, William Wordsworth, Mary Shelley—explores moments within British Romantic writing when words impart sensations, from an elevated pulse to the feeling of cold.
-Criticism on the Romantic era frequently neglects these moments, focusing instead on the problems of language as a medium for the mind or imagination.
+My book project—The Sensation of Language: Jane Austen, William Wordsworth, Mary Shelley, Joanna Baillie—explores moments in British Romanticism when words impart sensations, from an elevated pulse to the rhythm of bodies in motion.
+Criticism on the Romantic era neglects these moments, focusing instead on language as a medium of the imagination.
 Turning from the immaterial mind, I contextualize Romantic-era writing in terms of sentimental models of feeling and materialist philosophy of language.
-I argue that Jane Austen, William Wordsworth, and Mary Shelley addressed concerns about the authenticity of language and emotion by conceiving words as agents of immediate physical sensations, and thus sources of newly visceral sympathy.
+I argue that Austen, Wordsworth, Shelley, and Baillie conceive words as agents of immediate physical sensations, and thus sources of visceral sympathy.

-My article, "The Sensation of Language in Jane Austen's Persuasion," will appear in Eighteenth-Century Fiction 30.2 (2018).
-My research and teaching interests include: British Romantic literature, eighteenth-century literature, nineteenth-century literature, the history of the novel, poetry and poetics, philosophy of language, sensory studies, material culture, literary and critical theory, gender studies, and Jane Austen studies.
+My article, “The Sensation of Language in Jane Austen’s Persuasion,” appeared in Eighteenth-Century Fiction 30.2 (Winter 2017-18).
+My research and teaching interests include: British Romanticism, eighteenth- and nineteenth-century literature and culture, gender studies, and philosophies of language, materiality, and the senses.

 In 2015 my teaching exercise, “Fill in the Blanks,” was published in Princeton University Press’s collection of active learning exercises for the literature classroom, The Pocket Instructor: Literature.
 Based on Mad Libs, the exercise asks students to fill in teacher-prepared blanks in a passage from a distinctive stylist like William Faulkner, helping them to recognize the linguistic choices that define the writer’s style.